“Hand me your shoes.” The quiet, no-nonsense guide requested with his hands out towards me, gesturing to my sandalled feet.

 There were easily thousands of starfish of different colour combinations and sizes surrounding the island, so many that you should see their outlines through the crystal clear water.
 We gave them a gentle touch before our guide settled them back down into the water.

-Background: Prison Island actually goes by many names, including Changuu Island, Quarantine Island, Kibandiko Island, though Prison Island is probably the most common name.
 Initially, the first sultan of Zanzibar gave the uninhabited island to two Arabs for use as a prison to house rebellious slaves in the 1860s.
 After Zanzibar became a British protectorate in 1890, the island was purchased from the Arabs with the intention of building a prison to house violent criminals.
-The buildings were completed in 1894, but were never used as a prison.
+The buildings were completed in 1894, but they were never actually used as a prison.

-Although the old prison is still standing, it was never used as such, but instead used as a quarantine hospital.
-It has since been converted, for the most part, to more practical uses.
-If you happen to use the women’s bathroom though, be sure to take note of the metal rings imbedded in the floor.
+Although the old prison/hospital is still standing, it has since been converted, for the most part, to more practical uses.
+If you happen to use the women’s bathroom, for example, be sure to take note of the metal rings embedded in the floor.
 No doubt meant to chain prisoners when the building had a more somber purpose.

-Food and Drink: There was a bar and a restaurant that we walked by, but since we came early in the morning after breakfast we didn’t get the munchies.
+As for food and drink options, there was a bar and a restaurant that we walked by.
+But since we came early in the morning after breakfast we didn’t get the munchies.
 Unless you plan on spending the day lying on the beach or snorkelling, you probably won’t need to grab food on the island anyway.

-How Long to Stay: If you get here early in the morning, not only will you avoid the crowds (we were the only two people in the sanctuary for at least a half hour), but you’ll probably be back in Stone Town for lunch.
-Once you’re done with the tortoises, the rest of the sights go by pretty fast.
+If you get here early in the morning, not only will you avoid the crowds (we were the only two people in the sanctuary for at least a half hour), but you’ll probably be back in Stone Town for lunch.
+Once you’re done with the tortoises, you can see the rest of the sights pretty quickly.
 Allow about an hour to get there and back by boat, and about 2-3 hours on the island.